 Hey guys!
 I hope y’all have recovered from your food comas and paid off your credit cards from Black Friday because we’re not done shopping.
 Not quite yet anyway.
 I need a new coffee table, and I need your input.
-Well, to be honest I’ve needed a new coffee table for quite some time (since we moved into the house, I knew the existing one wasn’t quite right), but Thanksgiving evening it all came to a head when this little gem was finally unrolled and loved on.
-Ya, have to admit, I kinda caressed it’s awesomeness for
+Well, to be honest, I’ve needed a new coffee table for quite some time (since we moved into the house, I knew the existing one wasn’t quite right), but Thanksgiving evening it all came to a head when this little gem was finally unrolled and loved on.
+Ya, have to admit, I kinda caressed its awesomeness for

 a few minutes an hour or two or three or four (let’s be real).
 I’ve been lusting over it for years.
 Ever since my girl Emily Henderson rolled it out for the first time, I kinda went bonkers over it.

 Now, don’t get me wrong, I loved (past tense) my present coffee table in our old place, but it just doesn’t fit in the space in this new house.
 It’s a 48″ x 48″ monstrosity that has overtaken the TV room.
 It’s enormous!
 The Boy and I can roll out a full sushi meal on it and have room to spare.
 It’s crazy huge (and for sale BTDubs).
-I loved it at the time because of it’s size, and it’s from Room and Board so you really can’t go wrong.
+I loved it at the time because of its size, and it’s from Room and Board so you really can’t go wrong.
 However, in this new space, it must go.

-But the almost 4 year long question has been, “What are we to replace it with?”
+But the almost 4-year long question has been, “What are we to replace it with?”
 I don’t think I’ve ever been so indecisive.
 Covering up the beautiful Souk rug from West Elm cannot happen though, so a decision has got to be made.

-My love for Mid-Century Modern is not a secret, but trying to find a vintage piece that I immediately fall in love with that doesn’t cost and arm and a leg has eluded me.
-Believe me, I’ve look.
+My love for Mid-Century Modern is not a secret, but trying to find a vintage piece that I immediately fall in love with that doesn’t cost an arm and a leg has eluded me.
+Believe me, I’ve looked.
 Everywhere.
 I just can’t seem to find the perfect piece to commit to.
 I’ve shopped every store in the city I know, but nothing has caught my fancy.
 So I’ve turned to the big box stores, and even those seem to all have a very similar look.

 1. Mid-Century awesomeness from West Elm.
 So I have to first begin by stating for the record that West Elm is killin’ it in the Mid-Century department.
 I am crushing on this piece so hard, but it has a problem.
 A big problem.
 It’s just too darn small.
-The width is there at 47″, but with only 17″ in depth, I’m afraid I’ll have the complete opposite problem that I’m having now.
+The width is there at 47″, but only 17″ deep, I’m afraid I’ll have the complete opposite problem that I’m having now.
 Must find a happy medium, but those brass accents are pulling at my heartstrings.

 2. Room and Board Portica Cocktail Table with cherry top.
-So I’ve loved this table for awhile now, and it’s obvious because I have 3 matching end tables to prove it.
+So I’ve loved this table for a while now, and it’s obvious because I have 3 matching end tables to prove it.
 It’s simple and it’s perfect…except the top is quite soft, and I’ve unfortunately scratched all 3 a few times.
 Insert sad face here.
 And that scares me since I just busted Little Maus banging a car against the square monster that exists now.

 puppy cow.
 At least I can kinda protect it in the basement.
 Also, see the Franco Albini dilemma above.